marine0131/python_learn/readme.md

 this project is the process I learn python

-use the book "head_first_python"
+1. use the book "head_first_python"

-all the code is from the book
+2. on liaoxuefeng's website
+3. hardway to learn python project
+4. tools daily write for efficient lif